syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### queryTaskbarInfo
 {:#events:querytaskbarinfo}

-Triggered while rendering each taskbar in the Gantt chart
+Triggered while rendering each taskbar in the Gantt

 <table class="params">
 <thead>